TachooDa/Customer-Segmentation-Analysis/readme.md

 #### Business Question :

 <p align='justify' style="font-weight:bold">
-How is customer retention performing, which customer segments contribute most to profits during the 2023-2024 period?
+How is customer retention performing, which customer segments contribute most to revenue's during the 2023-2024 period?
 </p>
 To answer this comprehensively, we need to understande:
 <ol>